jeremenichelli/jeremenichelli.github.io/_posts/2015-05-05-using-gulp.md

 ---
 layout: post
 title: Using Gulp
-resume: I'm just gonna use one word to describe it.
-Awesome.
+resume: How to quickly start improving your project tasks with this package.
 ---

 To be honest I don't have a lot of experience with Grunt or other task runners.
 The main reason is that when this automation fever started more than a year ago in the front end community, <a href="https://www.gulpjs.com" target="_blank">Gulp</a> was my first attemp at it and it was so simple that I've never needed or wanted to try anything else.